SQLab/112-spring-software-testing/lab2/README.md

 You can run `validate.sh` in your local to test if you satisfy the requirements.

 Please note that you must not alter files other than `main_test.js`.
-You will get 0 points if you modify other files to achieve requirements.
+You will get 0 points if

+1. you modify other files to achieve requirements.
+2. you can't pass all CI on your PR.

 ## Submission